percona/community/content/labs/_index.md

 {{% hero-gradient class="dark-purlple" %}}

 We encourage you to think creatively and come up with new ideas.
-Share with us your new products, processes, or services by contacting us at labs@percona.com.
+Share with us your new products, processes, or services by contacting us at labs@percona.com or [form](/labs/contacts/).

 {{% /hero-gradient %}}